-When using Instagram for Business, it’s essential to build up an audience that is engaged and loyal to your brand.
+When using Instagram to grow your business, it’s essential to build up an audience that is engaged and loyal to your brand.
 But how can you ensure these followers engage with your posts and, in turn, help you to grow as a business on Instagram?
-Two words: quality content.
+Two words: quality Instagram content.

 How to Create Quality Instagram Content

 1. Research ready-to-use templates